 Find more feature wall design ideas in our gallery.

-11. Incorporate the trend for pink into your white living room
+13. Incorporate pink into your white living room

 The beauty of a white living room is how easily it can be accessorised (and therefore totally redesigned) in accordance with changes in your taste or interiors trends.